Industrial Engineering

 1st - 3rd semester

-Compulsory modules: 2 or 3 compulsory modules from selected specialization
+Compulsory modules: 2 or 3 compulsory modules from the chosen specialization

-Compulsory elective modules: 2 or 3 elective modules from selected specialization
+Compulsory elective modules: 2 or 3 elective modules from the chosen specialization

 Specialization in economics